garyo/sea-surface-temp-viz/README.md

 It processes those datasets into maps for any given day, or line charts with temp per day for the entire time period.
 The processing steps include:
 - limiting to +/- 60° latitude, to ignore the polar regions
-- removing cells containing > 50% ice cover
+- (optionally) removing cells containing > 50% ice cover (off by default since 2024-04-27)
 - weighting each cell by its actual area (cells closer to the poles are smaller)

 Because it takes a while to download all the datasets, it keeps a disk